Cavs: Kevin Love will not return to game after banging head with Boston’s Tatum

 He stayed down for several minutes before he was helped to his feet.
 He walked unsteadily to the bench with guard George Hill holding one of his arm.
 Love sat briefly before heading to the locker room for further evaluation.

-The team had no immediate word on Love’s condition.
 He was replaced by Jeff Green.

 Tatum stayed in the game.